GiovanniCortigiani/NAOvid-19/README.md

 ### Dependencies and libraries

+This project was compiled with the CMake-based build system catkin.
+One has to create a standard catkin workspace in preparation of the setup.
+The repository has to be cloned into the source folder (e.g., main/ros/catkin_ws/src) of the mentioned catkin workspace.
+Furthermore, the [ROS Parameter file](https://github.com/GiovanniCortigiani/NAOvid-19/blob/main/Naovid/Naovid_param.yaml) has to be copied in the root folder of the catkin workspace (next to the folders of build, devel, logs, src; e.g., main/ros/catkin_ws), in order to launch everything properly.
+Afterwards, one can run $ catkin build within this catkin workspace to compile the project, once the following dependencies are installed.

-To run the project properly, the following dependencies have to be installed:
+In order to compile and run the project properly, the following dependencies have to be installed:

 ```
 $ sudo apt-get install libsfml-dev